as641651/Faster-RCNN-Torch/README.md

 # Faster-RCNN-Torch
 Torch version of Faster RCNN model with ROI and Bilinear ROI Pooling of region proposals.
 Essential modules have been adapted from the [Densecap](https://github.com/jcjohnson/densecap) repository.
+This work was carried out with the department [Informatik6](https://www-i6.informatik.rwth-aachen.de/) at [RWTH Aachen](http://www.rwth-aachen.de/cms/~a/root/?lidx=1) university under the supervision of [Mr.Harald Hanselmann, M.Sc](http://www.informatik.rwth-aachen.de/cms/Informatik/Fachgruppe/Kontakt/Fachstudienberater/~muxq/Harald-Hanselmann-M-Sc-Fachstudienber/?lidx=1&allou=1)

 ## Dependencies